-January 23rd is National Rhubarb Pie Day.
+January 23: National Rhubarb Pie Day

-Though rhubarb is technically a vegetable, in the United States, a New York court decided in 1947 that since it was used in the United States as a fruit, it was to be counted as a fruit for the purposes of regulations and duties.
-[1]
+Rhubarb is an herbaceous perennial plant.
+It has short, thick edible rhizomes (stems) and large toxic leaves.
+The stalks are commonly used to make tarts and pies.
+Rhubarb and strawberry is a popular combination.
+In fat, National Strawberry Rhubarb Pie Day is June 9.
+Though rhubarb is technically a vegetable, in the United States, a New York court decided in 1947 that since it was used in the US as a fruit, it was to be counted as a fruit for the purposes of regulations and duties.

-Here is a recipe for Rhubarb Custard Pie
+Rhubarb Custard Pie

 3 cups rhubarb, cut into 1/2 inch pieces